Eleojo/Eleojo/README.md

 A comprehensive banking application demonstrating the implementation of dependency injection for improved modularity and testability.

 ### Machine Learning Model for Predictive Analytics
-Built and deployed machine learning models for predictive analytics using Python and integrated them with ASP.NET applications.
+Built and deployed machine learning models for predictive analytics using Python in Jupyter Notebook.

+### Built FRACID (Face Recognition Attendance System With Insights Dashboard)

 ## Collaboration